wolfeidau/aws-billing-store/README.md

 1. Setup a bucket for the CUR in the region you configured via `AWS_DEFAULT_REGION`.
 2. Create a CUR in the billing service.
-3. Deploy the lambda which creates the hive directory containing symlinks to the latest CUR.
-4. Deploy the Glue database and table used by Athena.
+3. Deploy the Glue database and table used by Athena.
-5. Deploy the Athena workspace with an encrypted secure S3 bucket for artifacts.
+4. Deploy the Athena workspace with an encrypted secure S3 bucket for artifacts.
-6. Deploy the template which creates partitions in Athena based on files created in the hive directory.
+5. Deploy the template which manages hive symlinks and partitions in Athena when new reports arrive.

 # What Next?